viewtool/I2C_Adapter/LinuxGCC_USB_UART_Test/README.md

 # UART_Test
-An LinuxGCC project to test UART.
+A LinuxGCC project to test UART.